Navin3d/Navin3d-Logging-NPM-Package/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify it according to your needs.

+## Acknowledgments
+We would like to thank the following contributors for their valuable contributions to this project.

+- Dr D S Mahendran
+- S M Pravin Durai

 ## Contact
 If you have any questions or need assistance, you can reach out to the project maintainer at smnavin65@gmail.com.